Saboi Imboela

-Saboi Imboela (born 10 October 1977) is a Zambian politician who leads the National Democratic Congress, a Zambian opposition political party.
+Saboi Imboela (born 10 October 1977) is a Zambian politician who leads the National Democratic Congress political party.
 Previously, she was a singer for the singing group Shatel in the late 1990s and early 2000s.

 Early life and education

 Imboela was born on 10 October 1977 to late Police Chief Edwin Imboela.
 She has a certificate in Journalism from Manfield College and a diploma in computer studies from ZAMIM.
 She later enrolled at University of London (Westlyn College) where she did law, sociology and English.
 She then went to the University of Zambia and commenced her full time study in Political Science and Development Studies.
 There, she graduated as the best student in her field and was later offered her a job as a tutor.
 In 2012, Saboi left the country for New Zealand to study at Canterbury University where she obtained her master's degree in International Law of Politics.

 She also holds a Certificate in Planning, Monitoring and Evaluation from the University of Zambia and a Certificate in Diplomacy, Protocol and Public Relations from ZIDIS.